nashsclay/DAPSCoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `dapscoind` for your own use.
+You can ignore this section if you are building `prcycoind` for your own use.

-dapscoind/dapscoin-cli binaries are not included in the dapscoin-Qt.app bundle.
+prcycoind/prcycoin-cli binaries are not included in the prcycoin-Qt.app bundle.

-If you are building `dapscoind` or `dapscoin-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `prcycoind` or `prcycoin-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: